Khnushinak

 Khnushinak (Խնուշինակ) or Khanoba (Xanoba) is a village located in the Khojavend District of Azerbaijan, in the region of Nagorno-Karabakh.
 Until 2023 it was controlled by the breakaway Republic of Artsakh.
-The village had an ethnic Armenian-majority population until the exodus of the Armenian population of Nagorno-Karabakh following the 2023 Azerbaijani offensive in Nagorno-Karabakh.
+The village had an ethnic Armenian-majority population until the expulsion of the Armenian population of Nagorno-Karabakh by Azerbaijan following the 2023 Azerbaijani offensive in Nagorno-Karabakh.

 History

 During the Soviet period, the village was a part of the Martuni District of the Nagorno-Karabakh Autonomous Oblast.